-Of course, it's desirable to have audio and video equipment to work with -- either personal equipment or equipment provided in a school or lab setting.
+Of course, it's desirable to have a full range of audio and video equipment to work with -- either personal equipment or equipment provided in a school or lab setting.

-Some equipment may not be available to you.
-That's okay; it's important to understand the equipment and techniques that are part of larger production facilities.
+However,some equipment referenced in these modules may not be available to you.
+That's okay, it's important to understand the equipment and techniques that are part of larger production facilities.

 For one thing, you may suddenly be confronted with an internship or job opportunity where this knowledge is essential.
 Or, you could easily be asked about some of these things in a job interview.

 Camerapersons, writers, directors, producers, and even on-camera talent find that having a solid understanding of the tools and techniques of the entire process makes a major difference in the success of productions -- not to mention their careers.

 In television production, as in most of today's high-tech areas, knowledge is power.